vincentbernat/riemann-puppet-ping/README.md

 * `reports_dir`: puppet report directory
 * `riemann_host`: host the riemann instance lives on
 * `riemann_port`: tcp port the riemann instance lives on
+* `shortnames`: truncate hostnames at the first dot

 ## Running